Trump ex-Russia adviser Fiona Hill testifies in impeachment inquiry

-WASHINGTON (Reuters) - U.S. President Donald Trump’s former Russia adviser testified for more than nine hours on Monday behind closed doors as the latest witness summoned in the Democratic-led impeachment inquiry against Trump over his request that Ukraine investigate a domestic political rival.
+WASHINGTON (Reuters) - Donald Trump’s former Russia adviser testified for more than nine hours on Monday behind closed doors, the latest witness summoned in the impeachment inquiry against the U.S. president over his request that Ukraine investigate a political rival.

-Democratic Representative Jamie Raskin told reporters that Hill “was a remarkably thorough and authoritative witness” who recalled “particular events and particular meetings.”
+The Democrats’ rapidly progressing inquiry could prompt the House of Representatives to approve articles of impeachment - formal charges - leading to a trial in the Senate on whether to remove Trump from office.

-Raskin, a member of the House Judiciary and Oversight panels that also are investigating Trump, declined to give details of her testimony.
+Democratic Representative Jamie Raskin told reporters Hill, who spoke to the House Intelligence Committee and two other panels, “was a remarkably thorough and authoritative witness” who recalled “particular events and particular meetings”.

-As they have done in the past, Republican lawmakers complained that the hearings were closed to the public and that transcripts were not being released.
+As they have done in the past, Republican lawmakers who have shown little inclination to remove Trump complained that the hearings were closed to the public and that transcripts were not being released.

 The pace of the House Democrats’ investigation quickened on Monday as they lined up additional witnesses to testify in closed sessions.